hbujakow/hateful_memes_detection/README.md

-# Memes Analysis
+# Hateful Memes Detection

 ## Overview

-The Memes Analysis project is designed with a modular architecture to enhance extensibility and adaptability for future enhancements.
+The Hateful Memes Detection project is designed with a modular architecture to enhance extensibility and adaptability for future enhancements.
 The project focuses on analyzing memes, with specific modules for handling data, detecting hateful content, and providing a web application interface.

 ## Folder Structure

 The project follows a well-organized folder structure for clarity and maintainability:

 - **data:** Contains subdirectories for storing images and captions.
-- **hateful_memes:**
+- **src:**
   - **captions:** API for handling captions.
 Refer to [README.md](hateful_memes/captions/README.md) for setup and requirements.
   - **inpainting:** API for inpainting.
 Refer to [README.md](hateful_memes/inpainting/api/README.md) for setup and requirements.
   - **demo:** Contains the web application source code.
   - **llava:** Module for fine-tuning and evaluating the Visual Large Language Model (LLaVA).
 Refer to [README.md](hateful_memes/llava/README.md) for setup and requirements.
   - **procap:** API ([README.md](hateful_memes/procap/api/README.md) with setup) and module for training and evaluating the ProCap model.
 Refer to [README.md](hateful_memes/procap/architecture/README.md) for setup and requirements for training and evaluation module.
+  - **hypotheses:** Scripts to perform statistical hypothesis testing of the results produced by the trained models.
 - **tests:** Holds unit and integration tests for the project.

 ## Essential Configuration Files